Informed POMDP: Leveraging Additional Information in Model-Based RL: Optimal control with recurrent sufficient statistics

 As seen from \autoref{corsufficiency}, sufficient statistics are needed for the optimal control of POMDPs.
 Moreover, as we focus on recurrent policies implemented with RNNs, we can exploit objective \eqref{eq:neural_variational_objective} to learn a sufficient statistic $f_\theta$.
-In practice, we jointly optimize the RL objective $J(\eta_{\theta, \phi}) = J(g_\phi \circ f_\theta)$ and the statistic objective $L(f_\theta)$.
-This allows to use the information $i$ to guide the statistic learning through $L(f_\theta)$.
-This joint objective writes,
+In practice, we jointly maximize the RL objective $J(\eta_{\theta, \phi}) = J(g_\phi \circ f_\theta)$ and the statistic objective $L(f_\theta)$.
+This enables one to use the information $i$ to guide the statistic learning through $L(f_\theta)$.
+This joint maximization results in the objective

-A policy $\eta_{\theta, \phi}$ satisfying objectives \eqref{eq:joint_objective} is guaranteed to satisfy \eqref{eq:objective} and the policy is thus optimal for the informed and execution POMDP.
-Note however that there may exist policies satisfying \eqref{eq:objective} that do not satisfy \eqref{eq:joint_objective}.

-The objective $L(f_\theta)$ provides a recurrent model of the reward and next information given the history and action.
-In the following, we show that we can exploit this model to generate artificial trajectories, called imagined trajectories, under conditions on $q_\theta$.
-Those imagined trajectories can then be used to maximize the imagined return of the policy, which in turn maximizes $J(g_\phi \circ f_\theta)$ if the model is accurate.
+Note that a policy maximizing \eqref{eq:joint_objective} also maximizes the return $J(g_\phi \circ f_\theta)$ if $f_\theta$ and $q_\theta$ are expressive enough, such that this objective provides optimal policies in the sense of objective \eqref{eq:objective}.